Each organisation has its own way of operating, and any number of senior and junior roles may exist.

 We’ve compiled a guide to the sometimes baffling world of editors to help you know who's who.
 Many of these roles are not entry-level positions, but if you play your cards right you could be applying for them in five or even ten years’ time.
 Bear in mind that different employers may interpret job titles in different ways.

 The bottom rung on the ladder of power, editorial assistant jobs are a popular first step for graduates.
+The editorial assistant normally serves in several different roles around the office.
 If you have plenty of work experience – a good idea if you want to work in the media – then you will probably be familiar with the type of tasks that may be involved:

 - brainstorming and drafting ideas